 Common plant names are given by the generations that came long before us.
 They often carry their own histories or help describe a plant’s unique characteristics:

-• Milkweed gets its common name from its sap, which is milky white
+- Milkweed gets its common name from its sap, which is (mostly) milky white

 But one plant can have many common names

-The challenge: many plants have several common names.
+The challenge: many North American native plants have several common names.
 Common names for the same plant can vary from region to region or cultural background.
 Here are some plants with many common names, alongside their singular Latin name:

 Latin names help eliminate confusion

 Every plant has only ONE Latin name.
 Plant labels in nurseries and botanical gardens truncate Latin names to just two words, which represent a plant’s Genus and Species.
-(More on this, below!)
+(More on this simple system in two paragraphs.)

 Knowing the Latin name is a great way to avoid confusion when you want to find a specific plant.
-I might call it Bee Balm, or you might call it bergamot, but if we wanted to share a common language and ensure we were talking about the same plant, the Latin name (Monarda didyma) is a big help.
+I might call it Bee Balm, or you might call it Bergamot, but if we wanted to share a common language and ensure we were talking about the same plant, the Latin name (Monarda didyma) would be a big help.

 When did Latin naming for plants start?

-Plants started getting Latin names in 1753, the year when Carl von Linne a.k.a.
-(Linnaeus) came up with his system of “binomial nomenclature.”
+Plants started getting Latin names in 1753, the year Carl von Linne, a.k.a.
+(Linnaeus), came up with his system of “binomial nomenclature.”
 This title makes the naming system sound much more complicated than it is.
-It is a fancy title for something that is just as straightforward as America’s first-name, last-name system.
+It is a fancy title for something as straightforward as America’s first-name, last-name system.

 Latin name = Genus Species (Just two words!
 Not so scary.)

-It’s easy to understand Latin naming—especially when you think of it like our first-name-last-name system.
-Every plant has a botanical name in Latin that is normally shortened to two words.
+It’s easy to understand Latin names when you think of them as our first-name-last-name system.
+Every plant has a botanical name in Latin that is usually shortened to two words.

-• The second word is the plant’s Species—or a smaller group within the genus (I remember Species and smaller or Specialty.)
-Sometimes species may also be referred to as a plant’s “specific epithet.”
+- The second word is the plant’s Species—or a smaller group within the genus (I remember Species as smaller or Specialty.)
+Sometimes, species may also be referred to as a plant’s “specific epithet.”

 Introducing…the Lobelia genus